 I am a forager, research herbalist and ethnobotanist.
-I live in West Lothian in a self-built wooden house on 4 wild acres where I am nurturing and encouraging medicinal and foraging species to create a wild, teaching garden.
+I live in West Lothian in a self-built wooden house on 4 organic acres where I am encouraging medicinal and foraging species to create a wild, teaching garden.
 I teach foraging courses all over the country.
 I have a Masters degree in Herbal Medicine, am a Fellow of the Linnean Society, a Member of the Association of Foragers, a Member of the Institute for Outdoor Learning and a Member of the Academy of Integrative Health and Medicine.

 I have been fascinated by herbs and plants since childhood.
 My original interest was sparked by a wild childhood in Kenya, where I was introduced to herbal medicine by a local Kikuyu herbalist at the age of six.
 We were outdoors most of the time and I remember with joy the freedom of those early years.
 I love foraging for wild food as well as wild medicine and would happily never visit a supermarket again.
 My childhood covered four continents and I also had a childhood fascination with the traditions and medicines of American Indians.
 When I was 9, I was sent to boarding school and fondly remember ‘Mima’ an ‘adopted’ grandmother who rescued me for weekends and taught me the herbs of the Sussex countryside, and my aunt who collected lichens and plants to dye sheep’s wool for spinning.
 For more about my early inspirations read this article.